Ed Straker

-Colonel Edward Straker, United States Air Force, Commander-in-Chief of SHADO, is the main character of British TV series UFO.
-He is one of the original promoters of Project Angel, an international organisation to found the Supreme Headquarters Alien Defense Organisation (SHADO), to fight incoming flying saucers carrying hostile extraterrestrials.
-He is portrayed by Ed Bishop.
+Colonel Edward Straker, United States Air Force, Commander-in-Chief of SHADO, is the main character in the British science fiction television series UFO.
+In the series, he is one of the founders of Project Angel, a military intelligence programme founded to combat visiting UFOs carrying hostile aliens.
+This leads to the creation of Supreme Headquarters Alien Defence Organisation (SHADO).
+Publicly, Straker is the chief executive of Harlington-Straker, a British film studio serving as a front for SHADO.
+The character was played by Ed Bishop.

 Development

 Bishop described the character as "a guy whose world was composed of black and white.
 There were very few greys in his life, and this is why he was very good at his job, because you had to make instant decisions."
 He based his portrayal of Straker's commitment to SHADO on the discipline of an American missile combat crew he had seen in a TV documentary.

 In the early stages of production, Straker's whitish-blond hair was created by dying Bishop's naturally darker hair.
 After the actor became uncomfortable with the repeated re-dyeings, a number of blond wigs were made for him to wear instead.